-- 1. The proposed project activity will be applied to production facility that was operated for commercial nitric acid production before the 31st December 2005 (based on design capacity installed). - 2.
-Currently, no N2O abatement technology is installed in the plant that could be affected by the project activity. - As described in section A.4.2 above, Köping S3 previously had a partial batch of test catalyst installed for industrial trials.
-However, these industrial trial runs are now considered complete and are no longer necessary.
-Since the catalyst was nearing the end of its useful life, it was removed in the shutdown in November and not replaced. - 3.
+- 1. The proposed project activity will be applied to a production facility that was operated for commercial nitric acid production before the 31st December 2005 (based on design capacity installed). - 2.
+Currently, no N2O abatement technology is installed in the plant that could be affected by the project activity. - No N2O abatement technology is currently installed at the plant. - 3.
 The project activity has no positive influence on the plant's nitric acid production levels.
-It has been proven by industrial testing that a plant's production levels are not affected by the installation of a secondary N_2O catalyst11. - 4.
-The host country does not have any legal requirements to reduce N2O emissions from nitric acid plants. - Swedish environmental legislation, be it on national or local level, currently does not limit or otherwise regulate N_2O emissions. - 5.
-The project activity will not increase NO_X emissions.

-The secondary catalyst technology to be installed has no effect on NO_X emission levels.
-This has been scrutinised in industrial testing over extended industrial process application12.
-In addition, the regular and compulsory NO_X tests conducted by YARA, and reported to the responsible local environmental authority, would reveal any changes in NO_X emission levels.
+A plant's production levels are not positively affected by the installation of a secondary N_2O catalyst12. - 4.
+The host country does not have any legal requirements to reduce N_2O emissions from nitric acid plants. - Swedish environmental legislation, be it on national or local level, currently does not limit or otherwise regulate N_2O emissions. - 5.
+The project activity will not increase NO_X emissions. - The secondary catalyst technology to be installed has no effect on NO_X emission levels13.
+In addition, the regular and compulsory NO_X tests conducted by YARA, and reported to the responsible local environmental authority, would reveal any changes in NO_X emission levels. - 6.
+There is no NSCR De-NO_x unit installed in the plant. - No NSCR technology is installed at the plant.
+The plant is in compliance with its NO_X emission limits, thanks to its existing SCR de-NOx unit.